fuankarion/Vision17/Lab9-HogDetection/readme.md

 We are now far more experienced in the Computer vision world, so this time you will get no further guidelines.
 Moreover you are free to apply any modification, extension pre/post-processing to the base algorithm or data, Notice this means you can even add more images from the original dataset **on the train phase**.

 In other words **Everything goes**  as long as:
-You don't cheat.
+- You don't cheat.
-Test set remains the same
+- Test set remains unaltered
-**The core of your strategy remains a multi-scale HOG detector**.
+- **The core of your strategy remains a multi-scale HOG detector**.

 ## Report
 The report for this laboratory must include: